elisabeth-byte/machinelearningtask3/README.md

 The objective is to predict the fault type of industrial equipment based on operational measurements and FFT-derived features.

+This was practise to the exam, so below is an extensive analysis of the code and findings to help work towards the exam.

 Models used:

 * Pearson Correlation